Maryna-Korbet/goit-algo2-hw-07/README.md

-# LRU Cache for Range Sum Queries Optimization
+# Task 1: LRU Cache for Range Sum Queries Optimization

 This project demonstrates how an **LRU (Least Recently Used) cache** can significantly speed up repeated "hot" queries for sum ranges in a large array of integers.